Work–Feedback Loop

 The graphic shows three elements:

-t(FRT)), i.e., the point in time at which the system actually responds.
+3. The vertical line marks the Feedback Response Time—the point at which the system actually responds.

 4.3 Time as a bottleneck